 I'm delighted to announce that nominations are now open for two important awards given by JFN:

 - The Ilia Salita Excellence in Research Award (ERA) recognizes and highlights research projects that can impact Jewish life in a direct and positive way.
+This is a brand-new award!
 More details are here and below!

 - The J.J.
 Greenberg Memorial Award honors foundation professionals engaged in grantmaking, age 40 and under, who have demonstrated extraordinary leadership in Jewish philanthropy.
 More details are here and below!

-The deadline for submitting nominations and completed applications for both these awards is Wednesday, November 9, 2022, at 5 p.m.
+The deadline for submitting nominations and completed applications for both these awards is Monday, December 13, 2021, at 11 p.m.
 ET.
-Winners of both awards will be announced at the JFN 2023 International Conference, which takes place March 19-21 in Phoenix, Arizona.
+Winners of both awards will be announced at the JFN 2022 International Conference in Palm Beach, Fla.